JoaoYamaguti/Simple-Weather-App/README.md

 # Simple-Weather-App
-This project is for study because i was a long time without doing it. :)
+This project is for study, because i was a long time without doing it. :)